pixielabs/letsencrypt-rails-heroku/README.md

 ## Adding a scheduled task

 You should add a scheduled task on Heroku to renew the certificate.
-The scheduled task should be configured to run `rake letsencrypt:renew`.
+The scheduled task should be configured to run `rake letsencrypt:renew` as often as you want to renew your certificate.
+Letsencrypt certificates are valid for 90 days, but there's no harm renewing them more frequently than that.

-Heroku Scheduler only lets you run a task as infrequently as once a day, but you don't want to renew your SSL certificate every day.
+Heroku Scheduler only lets you run a task as infrequently as once a day, but you don't want to renew your SSL certificate every day (you will hit [the rate limit](https://letsencrypt.org/docs/rate-limits/)).
 You can make it run less frequently using a shell control statement.
 For example to renew your certificate on the 1st day of every month:

 ```